herohde/transcribe/README.md

 ```
 $ transcribe --project=myproject [options] file [...]
 ```
-By default, it will transcribe 'bar/foo.flac' into 'foo.flac.txt'.
+By default, it will transcribe 'bar/foo.wav' into 'foo.wav.txt'.
+Add `--mono` if stereo files.

 ## License